-The main focus of this project was to make use of the stereoscopic 3D and multiple display features to the fullest, and to find interactive devices that would let the user move around freely when interacting with the simulation.
+The main focus of this project was to make use of the stereoscopic 3D and multiple display features to the fullest, to maximize user immersion, and to find interactive devices that would let the user move around freely when interacting with the simulation.
 With this, it is possible to get more realistic simulations of prototypes of ubiquitous environments.